 also known by some foreign traders as Lunenburg

 The former home of the Saxon Ducal House of Billung, Lüneburg lies some 28 miles to the southeast of Hamburg and 75 miles north of Brunswick.
 It is a powerful and wealthy free trading town, founded upon the salt mine that dominates its economy.

 Lüneburg lies on the river Ilmenau, about 19 miles from its confluence with the Elbe.
-The river flows through the town and is the centre of its trading life, as cogs and flat-bottom river barges are constantly putting in to take salt from the town to the other, larger, ports of the rapidly expanding Hanseatic League to the north.
+The river flows through the town and is the centre of its trading life, as cogs and flat-bottom river barges are constantly putting in to take salt from the town to the other, larger, ports of the rapidly expanding mercantile networks to the north.

 Local legend holds that people have camped on the hills of the Zeltberg and Kalkberg for generations beyond counting.
 By the time of the Roman imperial ascendancy, a walled trading post, known as Leuphana, had sprung up in the area.
 The settlement was known as far away as Greece and Egypt, and grew important enough over the centuries that it was fought over during the Barbarian Migrations of the 4th and 8th centuries CE.
 While the city is a part of the Duchy of Saxony, many of the residents are in fact also descended from the Lombards who settled here in those bloody years.